 Let’s face it – nothing quite says “happy birthday” or “congratulations” better than a slice of buttery cake that’s full of sugar.
 If you have a sweet tooth, giving up sugar might seem impossible.
-However, there are proven benefits of a sugar-free diet.
+However, there are proven benefits of a diet low in added sugars.
 The 30-day no sugar challenge is for people who struggle to give up refined and added sugars.
-It involves slowly cutting away unhealthy foods and replacing them with whole, natural sugar sources.
-There are many versions of this challenge but the overall idea is to gradually eliminate foods that are high in sugar.
+It involves slowly cutting away sugary foods and replacing them with whole, natural sugar sources.
+There are many versions of this challenge but the overall idea is to gradually eliminate foods that are high in added sugar.
 In this article, we’ll show you how to make a 30-day no sugar plan – here’s everything you need to know.

 Is The No Sugar Challenge Good For You?